flokoe/bash-hackers-wiki/docs/scripting/processtree.md

     cat /etc/passwd | while read; do ((counter++)); done echo "Lines: $counter"

 What?
-It\'s 0?
+It's 0?
 Yes!
 The number of lines might not be 0, but the variable `$counter` still is 0.
 Why?
 Remember the diagram from above?
 Rewriting it a bit, we have: